HyperCodec/cltemplate/README.md

 1. CD into the folder of the template (your terminal should be running at `path/to/template`)
 2. Run `template path/to/output` and check the directory you provided

-Optionally, you can use the `--template-path` param instead of CDing to the the template folder
+Optionally, you can use the `--template-path` param (`-t` for short) instead of CDing to the the template folder

 ### Writing Templates
 To write a template that others can use with this tool, you must: